mithundeb/mithundeb.github.io/_pages/projects.md

 ## Previous Projects (completed)
 ### Tidal hydrodynamics in multi-inlet eroding wetland systems
 ### Wind waves potential in salt marsh and mudflat erosion
-### Coastal Flood and Wave Hazard Analysis - Bethany Beach, Delaware
+### Coastal Flood and Wave Hazard Analysis in Bethany Beach, Delaware
-### Storm surge modeling and flood risk assessment in the Bay of Bengal region (Bangladesh coast)
+### Hurricane surge modeling in the Bay of Bengal region (Bangladesh coast)
-### Storm surge modeling and flood risk assessment in the Mid-Atlantic region, US
+### Hurricane surge modeling in the Mid-Atlantic region, US